Frojd/Wagtail-Pipit/docs/running-python-locally.md

 ## Tutorial

-- Begin with changing the `PYTHON_HOST` environemnt variable in `docker-compose.yml` for the container `web` so we use a local running python interpreter instead of the docker version.
+- Begin with changing the `PYTHON_HOST` environment variable in `docker-compose.yml` for the container `web` so we use a local running python interpreter instead of the docker version.

 ```
 web: